JustinGOSSES/wellioviz/README.md

 For more information on how wellioviz is organized, check out the <a href="ARCHITECTURE.MD">ARCHITECTURE.MD</a> document.

+## DOCS
+Docs will be here: https://justingosses.github.io/wellioviz/ They are only partially up to date currently.

 ## Contributing
 Check out the Contributing <a href="https://github.com/JustinGOSSES/wellioviz/blob/master/CONTRIBUTING.md">Guidelines</a>.
 Issues, documentation, pull requests, examples, test cases, and questions needed!

+#### Organization of Issues on Kanban board here: https://github.com/JustinGOSSES/wellioviz/projects/1

 ### Theoretical Development Plan...
 - Build on Observable and sync to index.js file inside the dist folder.